(Last Updated 08/19/2025)

 Proposed Solutions

 No national uniform system for food date labeling exists in the U.S. In the absence of federal law, states enforce a variety of inconsistent date label regulations.
-The Food Date Labeling Act was proposed to the House and Senate in December 2021 with the intent of establishing a uniform national system for date labeling that clearly distinguishes between foods that bear a label indicating quality from foods that bear a label indicating they may become unsafe to consume past the date.
+The Food Date Labeling Act of 2025 was proposed as a bi-partisan bill in July 2025, with the intent of establishing a uniform national system for date labeling that clearly distinguishes between foods that bear a label indicating quality from foods that bear a label indicating they may become unsafe to consume past the date.
 This bill would also ensure that food is allowed to be sold or donated after its quality date and proposes to educate consumers about the meaning of new labels so that they can make better economic and safety decisions.

 USDA AND FDA GUIDANCE ON DATE LABELING